 The treatment of patients with ARF requires careful monitoring of fluid and electrolyte balance.
 It is very important to prevent malnutrition since hypercatabolism is a frequent finding in elderly patients with ARF; nutritional support should be implemented during the early phase since such patients may lose about 0.5 kg of body mass per day.
 On the other hand, fluid restriction will delay recovery from ARF and lead to a deterioration in central nervous system function.
 In patients with advanced renal failure standard dialytic techniques including slow continuous methods should be applied.

 The prognosis differs depending on the underlying disease since age itself does not have a significant impact on the prognosis of patients with ARF.
 The aged kidney retains the capacity to recover from acute ischemic or toxic injury over several weeks.
 However, care should be taken to avoid nephrotoxins, radiocontrast agents, and volume depletion.
 The overall mortality rates correlate with the severity of clinical disease ranging between 40% and 60%.
-Aortic aneurysm repair had very high mortality (as high as 100% in some series) but ...
+Aortic aneurysm repair had very high mortality (as high as ...